ricardoemerson/create-flutter-widgets-and-classes/README.md

 ![Usage](images/wrap-with-break.gif)

-In this case, undo last operation and select the whole widget that will be wrapped and using `code actions` of Visual Studio Code and choose appropriate wrap with option.
+In this case, undo the last operation and select all the widget that will be wrapped, then use Visual Studio Code `code actions` and choose the appropriate wrapper.

 ![Usage](images/wrap-with-selecting.gif)